Xilinx/brevitas/docsrc/source/papers/perq.rst

 ``GraphPermutationEqualization`` handles the graph walk and permutation application.
 It reuses the same region-walk logic as used for rotation equalization to find permutation-equivariant regions.

-The MixQuant pipeline is accessible via the ``brevitas_ptq_llm`` entrypoint.
+The PeRQ pipeline is accessible via the ``brevitas_ptq_llm`` entrypoint.
 Key flags:

 - ``--rotation-block-size`` — block size :math:`b` for online Hadamard rotations (e.g. ``32``).
   Omit for full-vector rotations (permutations are not applied in that case).
 - ``--permute-fn`` — permutation strategy (``massdiff``, ``zigzag``, ``absmax``, ``random``).
   Omit or set to ``null`` to disable permutations.
 - ``--disable-block-rotation-for-fused`` — apply block rotations only to online (orphan-sink) rotations; keep fused rotations as full-vector.
-This is the setting used by MixQuant\*.
+This is the setting used by PeRQ\*.

 A minimal example: